mertyildiran/Plexus/README.md

 ## Algorithm

-Even so the Python implementation of Plexus Network is easy to understand, it will be helpful for readers to explain the algorithm in pseudocode.
+Even so the Python implementation of Plexus Network is easy to understand, it will be helpful for readers to explain the algorithm in pseudocode;

 ### Initiation